Interpretation:

 A Quick Ratio Calculator is a financial modeling tool used by SaaS founders and investors to measure the efficiency of a company’s growth.
 Unlike basic growth metrics that only look at new revenue, this calculator compares your revenue inflows (growth) against your revenue outflows (churn).

 Popularized by venture capitalist Mamoon Hamid, the Quick Ratio is the ultimate “health check” for subscription businesses.
-It answers one critical question: For every dollar of revenue you lose to churn, how many dollars of new revenue are you adding?
+It answers the one question that keeps founders up at night: For every dollar of revenue you lose to churn, how many dollars of new revenue are you adding?

 Use our free Quick Ratio Calculator below to instantly determine if your startup is growing sustainably or just burning cash.